 The Chastening of the Lord

-121 Therefore, since we are surrounded by such a great cloud of witnesses, let us throw off everything that hinders and the sin that so easily entangles.
-And let us run with perseverance the race marked out for us, 2 fixing our eyes on Jesus, the pioneer and perfecter of faith.
-For the joy set before him he endured the cross, scorning its shame, and sat down at the right hand of the throne of God.
-3 Consider him who endured such opposition from sinners, so that you will not grow weary and lose heart.
+121 Therefore let us also, seeing we are compassed about with so great a cloud of witnesses, lay aside every weight, and the sin which doth so easily beset us, and let us run with patience the race that is set before us, 2 looking unto Jesus the author and perfecter of [our] faith, who for the joy that was set before him endured the cross, despising shame, and hath sat down at the right hand of the throne of God.
+3 For consider him that hath endured such gainsaying of sinners against himself, that ye wax not weary, fainting in your souls.

 Warning against Rejecting God's Grace